hyperledger/iroha-javascript/packages/crypto/packages/core/README.md

 ### Use target implementation

-Each target exports the same `crypto` namespace, containing all the types and classes to work with hashes, keys and signatures:
+Each target exports the same `crypto` namespace containing all the types and classes to work with hashes, keys, and signatures:

 ```ts
 import { crypto } from '@iroha2/crypto-target-node'